Tennessee River (song): Song history

 "Tennessee River" began Alabama's string of 21 consecutive No. 1 singles in as many releases, a string that spanned from 1980 through 1987 and is generally considered not to include the 1982 Christmas song, "Christmas in Dixie".

 Alternate versions

 The band originally cut a version over 5 minutes in duration for their independent release, ALABAMA BAND #3.
 When the band moved from MDJ records to RCA, the label demanded that the "original" second verse in the song be dropped, so the band and producer Harold Shedd quickly cut a new version with session musicians and released the single a month later.
 When performing live, the band always plays their original arrangement, complete with the second verse.
 Jeff Cook commonly plays one part of the added guitar solo with his teeth.
 A live version with the extra verse is included on Alabama's first greatest hits album, while the commercially released studio version is available on their third.

+Cover versions

+The song was later recorded by Hank Williams Jr. on his 1981 album Rowdy.